 A different way to experience fresh fruit.
-You watch your apples grow
+You watch your apples grow all season.

 The kids have been watching and helping to care for your tree all spring and summer...
 Or you just stop by and want pick a bag or two.

 fancy a peck , 1/2 peck or a 1/2 bushel.
 You'll pick into pre-price bags, provide free.
 Fill out a picking ticket, pay and go.

 1 Peck Bags $14.00

 You're driving home, see that Hazel Hill sign and remember that delicious apple sauce you made last year.

 my tree this year!"
 Not to worry, we have you covered.

 Apples will be picked and bagged each day during the season, ready for munching or mashing.